mount_nfs - mount remote NFS resources

-An NFS server should not attempt to mount its own file systems.
-For more information, see the lofs(4FS) man page.
+An NFS server should not attempt to use NFS to mount the file systems it serves, unless they are provided by zfs(4FS).
+For an alternative to NFS mounts of file systems from the same host, see the lofs(4FS) man page.

 If the directory on which a file system is to be mounted is a symbolic link, the file system is mounted on the directory to which the symbolic link refers, rather than being mounted on top of the symbolic link itself.